Fit Proper Motion Anomaly

 model_pma = Octofitter.LogDensityModel(HD91312_pma)

-LogDensityModel for System HD91312_pma of dimension 14 with fields .ℓπcallback and .∇ℓπcallback
+LogDensityModel for System HD91312_pma of dimension 14 and 7 epochs with fields .ℓπcallback and .∇ℓπcallback

 After the priors, we add the proper motion anomaly measurements from the HGCA.
 If this is your first time running this code, you will be prompted to automatically download and cache the catalog which may take around 30 seconds.